Prepare sporting aids and equipment to support game-shooting activities

 Overview

-This standard is aimed at those who work in game conservation in either an employed or recreational capacity, and can be applied to any area of land used for game shooting.
+This standard is for those who work in game and can be applied to any area of land used for game shooting.

 To meet this standard you will be able to:

-Your work must conform to all relevant legislation and codes of practice when carrying out this activity.
+Your work must comply with all current legal requirements and codes of practice. when carrying out this activity.

 Performance criteria